h2oai/steam/scoring-service-builder/README.md

 Open a terminal window and run the following commands from the **steamY/steam-scoring-service** folder.

+	# Run an example using the airline dataset
-	example.sh
+	sh example.sh
-	run-example.sh
+	sh run-example.sh

+or

+	# Run an example using the spam-detection dataset
+	sh example-python.sh
+	sh run-example-python.sh

-These example scripts generate a War file and then start the prediction service at http://localhost:55001 using a subset of the airline dataset.
+These example scripts generate a War file and then start the prediction service at http://localhost:55001 using a subset of either the airline or spam-detection dataset.

+**Note**: If you run the example-python.sh and run-example-python.sh files, be sure to install textblob (`pip install textblob`) so that the python example runs properly.

 ## Making Predictions